Trips With Kids

 The Wolf’s Lair is a place where we wanted to go for a long time.
 When we were planning a summer holiday trip to the eastern Poland we decided to visit it finally.

-We like fortifications, what you probably already know from previous posts.
+We like fortifications, which you probably already know from previous posts.
 The Wolf’s Lair, called in the original Wolfsschanze is the former headquarters of Hitler and the High Command of the Armed Forces.
-It was camouflaged in the forest park.
+It was camouflaged in a forest.
 Hitler was stationed here in 1941-1944.
-There was overall 8 of major lodging during the II WW, but it is known that here he officiated the longest, up to 800 days.
+There were overall 8 major lodgings during WWII, but it is known that here he officiated the longest, up to 800 days.

 mapa

 First, you need to get to Gierłoż near Kętrzyn.
 To the object itself will lead us signposts (the first we’ve seen before Kętrzyn).
-When we are on site group of bodyguards is taking care of cars in the parking lot.
-At the entrance they are charging a admission fee for parking and at the same time selling tickets.
+When we are on site a group of attendants is taking care of cars in the parking lot.
+At the entrance they charge an admission fee for parking and at the same time selling tickets.
 We drove to the parking lot, left the car.
 The car park is quite crowded.

 We decided to look for a guide and find out how the tour here.
-And here we have found big disappointment.
+And here we found a big disappointment.
 Our idea was completely different than what we found.
 The guides were there, but you can hire a guide for PLN 70.
 For larger groups of tourists it makes sense.
 For one family – the price is too big.
 Guides lead groups in Polish, English, German, Russian and French language.
 We decided to explore on our own.
-Why there is no a guide included in ticket price?
-Why there is no scheduled tours?
+Why isn’t a guide included in the ticket price?
+Why are there no scheduled tours?
 Strange.

 At the entrance is a map of the whole area with a legend showing the buildings.
 The buildings are painted with paint numbers you can find on the map.
-If anyone is curious whether the entrance you get anything in the ticket price – the answer is no. Any leaflets, maps, anything outside of receipt.
+If anyone is curious whether the entrance you get anything in the ticket price – the answer is no. No leaflets, maps, or anything besides the receipt.
 It looks poorly.
 The only way to have a map with you is to make a photo of plan at the entrance.
 You can also buy one of many books and maps in the kiosk.
 Commerce everywhere.

 bunkier

 Sightseeing this way we have chosen had its advantages.
-We visited everything at our own pace, and at most objects we found a group with a guide and you could overhear for a moment what the guide says.
-We visited what we are interested in, also bunkers interiors (the place where guide will never enter).
+We visited everything at our own pace, and at most buildings we found a group with a guide and could overhear for a moment what the guide was saying.
+We visited what we are interested in, also bunkers interiors (places where a guide would never enter).

-The Wolf’s Lair taken important decisions about the course of World War II.
+At The Wolf’s Lair, important decisions were taken about the course of World War II.
 The most important event that took place here was conducted by Claus von Stauffenberg (on 20 July 1944) failed attempt to kill Hitler.
-Details about this attack you can see in the Valkyrie movie, which has its name from codename of action.
+You can see details about this attack in the movie Valkyrie, which has its name from codename of action.
 We have seen this movie and recommend it to everyone.
 We found a poster on the way with detailed description of this event hour after hour.
-Who knows, maybe if this attacks would be successful II WW would be ended much earlier?
+Who knows, maybe if this attack had been successful, WWII would have ended much earlier?

 zamach